darkhelmet/verboselogging/posts/look-at-your-screen-not-your-keyboard.md

 I use a [Das Keyboard](http://www.daskeyboard.com/) version 1 at work and a version 2 at home (the current version 3 is most similar to version 2).
 They are both blank.
-They don’t require any resource hogging drivers.
-They don’t have any flashing lights, extra dials, programmable buttons, or scrolling LCDs.
+They don't require any resource hogging drivers.
+They don't have any flashing lights, extra dials, programmable buttons, or scrolling LCDs.
 The one downside is there is are no USB ports either, but the newest version remedies that.

-Logitech makes excellent products, and I swear by their mice, but I’ve never liked their keyboards, especially the high end *gaming* keyboards.
+Logitech makes excellent products, and I swear by their mice, but I've never liked their keyboards, especially the high end *gaming* keyboards.
 You have to install the extra piece of software to make the LCD and extra buttons do anything useful, and really all it does is use